mauricehuguenin/europe_circulation_types/README.md

 - Upload and annotate the matlab file I used to create my circulation type maps
 - Link to article and supporting information
 - More info on this readme -> Keeping in mind that another practicum student, Msc student might continue in this field
+- Upload figures as well as in learning_python repository.
+This way people see which script creates what (check if allowed when I submit)